 - Facilitation of the Open Access Initiative, allowing CBC-affiliated researchers to use all core facilities at ‘in-house’ rates,

-- Almost $514 million in follow-on funding from CBC-initiated research,
+- $616 million in follow-on funding from CBC-initiated research (see the graphs below),

-- Estimated total economic input of more than $1.8 billion for the Chicago economy (see figure).
+- Estimated total economic input over $2.2 billion for the Chicago economy (see the graphs below).

 Starting in 2012, the CBC has summarized its annual accomplishments in “Perspectives.”
 Please download this annual report to learn more about the research sponsored by the CBC, and its impact on the city of Chicago and the CBC universities.